 Note: An evaluation may be legally required under special education rules or by the Texas Education Agency for child abuse investigations and reports.
+All evaluations related to special education are conducted by the child's home district.

 Consent to Provide a Mental Health Care Service